greggcorp/Greggcorp/_posts/2023-01-28-where-should-research-report.md

 For the Learners community, I created a short video in response to the question, “What are the arguments for research reporting into design?”
 [You can watch the original video here](https://joinlearners.com/talk/what-are-the-arguments-for-research-reporting-into-design-vs-not___).

-![Talking about org design for research orgs](../images/learners.png "Learners screenshot") *Talking about org design for research orgs (screenshot only—click [here](https://joinlearners.com/talk/what-are-the-arguments-for-research-reporting-into-design-vs-not___) to watch!)*
+![Talking about org design for research orgs](../images/learners.png "Learners screenshot") *Me talking about org design for research orgs (screenshot only—click [here](https://joinlearners.com/talk/what-are-the-arguments-for-research-reporting-into-design-vs-not___) to watch!)*

 My response, in typical researcher fashion, is to reframe the question:
 *In your specific organization, where would research make the most impact?*